NeuroNexa/test/rl_sar/README.md

    These commands must be executed on both Jetsons so that the CAN-FD router forwards frames between the two Tita platforms.

-2. **Launch the Titati controller on the master Jetson** (the slave Jetson only needs the CAN interface from step 1):
+2. **Launch the Titati controller on the master Jetson** (the slave Jetson only needs the CAN interface from step 1 so that the shared CAN-FD router keeps publishing status frames):

    ```bash
    # ROS1